Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/piv/guides/client_logon_with_active_directory.rst

    .. tabs::
       .. tab:: MMC
-         1. From the Command Line, PowerShell, or Run, type ``certsrv.msc`` and press Enter.
+         1. From the Command Line, PowerShell, or Run, type ``certmgr.msc`` and press Enter.
          2. In the navigation pane expand the Certificate Authority (CA) and navigate to **Certificate Templates**.
          3. In the menu bar click **Action → New → Certificate Template to Issue**.
          4. Select the certificate template you want to issue and confirm with **OK**.